LS-Instruments/Async-Methods-Actor/README.md

 a "VI Refnum Lifetime" enumeration.
 This can take values "Destroy on Exit", " Destroy on Actor Exit ", and “Destroy on Application Exit”.
 This enumeration dictates the lifetime strategy adopted for the VI Refnum of the Async Method.
 In the first case the "Async Methods Actor" destroys the reference as soon as the Async Method Exits, in the second case the VI Refnums will be destroyed once the “Async Method Actor” exits, while in the last case, VI Refnums are never destroyed.
 “Destroy on Exit” is the default option when unwired.
 The motivation for this setting is related to the required lifetimes of the Refnums (e.g. notifier’s references) created within the Async Method.
 This lifetime is the same as the VI Refnum lifetime, hence if we want they outlive the execution of the Async Method we have to set it to either “Destroy on Actor Exit” or “Destroy on Application Exit”.
 This option applies only to Async Methods called with the “Call and Collect” option.

+*a "Report Errors (T)" Boolean.
+If True the standard error output of the Async Method will be reported to the calling actor.*

 ### The "Caller Enqueuer" property